kalvinparker/secure-gemini/UPDATE-PACKAGE.md

 If you have configured Dependabot, it will eventually detect this update and automatically create the exact same pull request for you.

-The manual method above is simply for when you want to apply an update *immediately* instead of waiting for Dependabot's weekly schedule.
+The manual method above is simply for when you want to apply an update *immediately* instead of waiting for Dependabot's schedule.
 Both methods result in a secure, scanned pull request, ensuring the security posture is maintained.